thisisgurpal/run_results_app/README.md

 </tr>
   </table>
 <h3>View runner profile</h3>
 If you click on a runner from the leaderboard on the events page, you'll be taken to the runners profile.
 Here you can see all there runs and if you click the heart button they will be saved to your profile.
+You can click on the running event to navigate to the event page.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161328013-f5a66299-deee-41b1-9adb-763ea34413b3.JPG" width="500">
 <h3>Training and Nutrition blogs</h3>